ZNOC3/SimpleElevatorPluginDocs/guides.md

 # Basic configuration

+>[!Note]
+> FloorMesh position determines the position of the entire elevator.

 **Elevator Movement Speed** - controls speed of the elevator while its moving.
 It has a range of 0.1 - 5.

 **Starting Elevator Floor** - controls starting position of the elevator, requires setting up [Floor configration](/guides/floor-config.md) first